Riot Platforms Inc. (RIOT) Shares Plummet Below 1-Year High

 RIOT’s Market Performance

-The stock of Riot Platforms Inc. (RIOT) has seen a 3.52% increase in the past week, with a 6.70% rise in the past month, and a 80.75% gain in the past quarter.
-The volatility ratio for the week is 8.90%, and the volatility levels for the past 30 days are at 8.79% for RIOT.
-The simple moving average for the last 20 days is 1.10% for RIOT stock, with a simple moving average of 59.18% for the last 200 days.
+The stock of Riot Platforms Inc. (RIOT) has seen a -2.20% decrease in the past week, with a -1.48% drop in the past month, and a 67.66% gain in the past quarter.
+The volatility ratio for the week is 9.77%, and the volatility levels for the past 30 days are at 9.22% for RIOT.
+The simple moving average for the last 20 days is -6.14% for RIOT stock, with a simple moving average of 48.09% for the last 200 days.

 Analysts’ Opinion of RIOT